-1) Shall advertise for any event hosted or sponsored by IVCRC, including, but not limited to: ordering posters, creating DigiKnows, contacting the press.

-- 2) Survey and assess the effectiveness of publicity initiatives on behalf of both IVCRC and organizations IVCRC has funded.
-Report back to IVCRC. - 3) Shall coordinate recruitment and information distribution efforts for IVCRC. - 4) Shall be in charge of ordering and maintaining promotional items for the committee. - 5) Hold two (2) office hours per week to be held in the AS Main office, AS Annex, University Center or a visible location in IV. - 6) Facilitate tabling prior to any IVCRC events in order to promote the event.
+- 1) Shall advertise for any event hosted or sponsored by IVCRC, including, but not limited to: ordering posters, creating DigiKnows, contacting the press. - 2) Survey and assess the effectiveness of publicity initiatives on behalf of both IVCRC and organizations IVCRC has funded.
+Report back to IVCRC. - 3) Shall coordinate recruitment and information distribution efforts for IVCRC. - 4) Shall be in charge of ordering and maintaining promotional items for the committee. - 5) Facilitate tabling prior to any IVCRC events in order to promote the event.